Cars

 Nine sunny-day

-and his father for the originals: John "Gimpy" Goodhall 261, the
+and to his father for the originals: Then Duncan

-buried steel girders added to the racing - "health and safety" put
+buried steel girders added a little extra thrill (for the spectators, anyway) —- "health and safety" put

 Thanks to Mike Winterton